 Competition in the oil and natural gas feeder pipeline industry in western Canada arises in two forms.
 Unconnected volumes of product are typically trucked to the most competitive truck unloading facility, and there is direct competition from other pipelines serving the same area.
 An example of this is the Alliance Pipeline that is a natural gas gathering and pipeline system carrying liquids-rich natural gas from northeastern British Columbia through northwestern Alberta to Chicago, Illinois.
-This pipeline competes for the volumes of ethane plus and other NGLs carried on the Peace System and/or the Northern System.
+This pipeline competes for the volumes of ethane plus and other NGLs carried on the Peace Pipeline and/or the Northern Pipeline.
+Other examples of competing pipelines are the Rainbow Pipeline and the Rangeland Pipeline which both compete with Pembina's pipelines both north and south of Edmonton, Alberta.